Why Time in the Market Beats Timing the Market

 • Dollar-Cost Averaging

-Dollar-cost averaging involves a plan to invest money at regular intervals, knowing that while the stock prices will vary each time, the highs and lows typically average out.
-That happens naturally when you regularly put money into a 401k, so all you are doing is mirroring that approach with a discrete set of funds.
+Suppose you come into a large sum of money due to a bonus, inheritance, or some other event, and wish to invest it in the market.
+Dollar-cost averaging is a great way to do so without obsessing over timing.
+Dollar-cost averaging involves investing money at regular, predetermined intervals, knowing that while the stock prices will vary each time, the highs and lows typically average out.
+That happens naturally when you regularly put money into a 401(k), so all you are doing is mirroring that approach with a discrete set of funds.

 • Rebalancing